What is the SNP doing for early learning childcare?

 Scotland is leading the way in access to free and affordable childcare and reducing child poverty.

-The SNP Scottish Government continues to prioritise Early Learning and Childcare (ELC), with the 2026/26 Budget proposing investment of £101.2 million.
+As the Scottish Government has continued to prioritise Early Learning and Childcare (ELC), with the 2026/26 Budget proposing investment of £101.2 million.

-The SNP Scottish Government is committed to building an understanding of what models of childcare work best for children and their families.
-This is backed by investment to further this work with early adopter communities in six local authorities.
+The SNP is committed to building an understanding of what models of childcare work best for children and their families which is backed by investment to further this work.

-SNP Scottish Government policies ensure that support for children continues past their early years.
+SNP policies in government ensure that support for children continues past their early years.
 The Bright Start Breakfasts fund provides £3 million to ensure that more primary school children have a nutritious start to the day and parents benefit from free childcare

-The Scottish Government’s 2026-27 Budget will continue to invest £5.5 million to provide up to 5,000 children with access to services through the Extra Time programme, working with 51 football clubs and trusts across 28 local authority areas.
+And the SNP’s 2026-27 budget will also continue to invest £5.5 million to provide up to 5,000 children with access to services through the Extra Time programme, which works with 51 football clubs and trusts across 28 local authority areas.